shlublu/ShlubluLib/README.md

 ## Installation from binaries

-Should you just wish to use Shlublulib as a development tool, the binary distribution can be downloaded from our website:
+Should you just wish to use Shlublulib as a development tool, the binary distribution can be downloaded from our website.

+### Download

 * [Linux x86 version](http://shlublulib.shlublu.org/dist/shlublulib-linux-v0.5.zip) ([PGP sig](http://shlublulib.shlublu.org/dist/shlublulib-linux-v0.5.zip.asc) - SHA-256: `dd1333efbd6a1ebd0aa847a8ecccb62256b89f692aade70f17fc56dfaccd6d18`)
 * [Win64 x86 version](http://shlublulib.shlublu.org/dist/shlublulib-win64-v0.5.zip) ([PGP sig](http://shlublulib.shlublu.org/dist/shlublulib-win64-v0.5.zip.asc) - SHA-256: `155095ccc517669921b164d672f7f1d68372fcdd02620e641ac9e182f6d1b0bd`)

+### Content

-These archives are signed with [this PGP key](https://keyserver.ubuntu.com/pks/lookup?search=shlublu%40yahoo.fr&fingerprint=on&op=index) and contain:
+These archives are signed with [this PGP key](https://keyserver.ubuntu.com/pks/lookup?search=shlublu%40yahoo.fr&fingerprint=on&op=index) so that you can check their integrity.
+They contain:
 * the library file to link to your client programs
 * the `include` directory to add to your include path
-* the changes log
+* the `CHANGELOG.md` file
-* the license file "LICENSE.txt" applicable to this library
+* the license file `LICENSE.txt` applicable to this library

 ## Installation from sources